Bedford Flag History: Vince Aut Morire - The Forgotten History of The Conquer or Die Flag

 Over time, the Bedford Flag has come to symbolize the militias’ resistance at Concord, as well as the early Revolution, when a group of barely trained men fought back against the world’s most powerful army and started a war for independence and freedom.
 It stands for fighting for liberty, no matter the cost.
 It also reflects the Anglo-Saxon and Celtic roots of those men fighting the British, who considered themselves at first to be British subjects fighting the injustice of violated liberty.

-The original Bedford Flag, which can be seen at the Bedford Library in Bedford, Massachusetts, still exists.
+The original Bedford Flag, which can be seen at the Bedford Free Public Library in Bedford, Massachusetts, still exists.
 Spectroscopic studies estimate the flag was made in the early 18th century, but after 1704 (due to the Prussian Blue pigment used in the paint).
 Its silk damask has lost its shine and the painted-on image is not as clear as it must have been at the dawning of the Revolution.
 The silver fringe is also missing and, legend has it, was foolheartedly taken by Nathaniel’s youngest sister, Ruhamah, to be used as a dress enhancement for a military ball.
+What I wouldn't give to be a fly on the wall that day.
+More and more people are flaunting the Bedford Flag in their own way though.

 If you’re ever near Bedford, stop into the library and ask to see the flag.
+You won't find it on a flagpole anywhere.
 It’s kept in a climate-controlled room for preservation purposes and, although free to see, is kept locked for the flag’s safety.
 While it might not be as sharp and vibrant as it was on the day that it was carried into battle, rarely will you get a better opportunity to see something standing at the crossroads of American history, with one foot firmly in the British roots of the nation and another firmly in the territory of the new nation being born.